itsmeanadi/Leaderboard-CloudStudyJam/README.md

 MONGODB_URI=mongodb+srv://username:password@cluster.mongodb.net/leaderboard
 ```

+Note: Environment variables prefixed with `NEXT_PUBLIC_` will be embedded into the browser bundle and are visible to the client.
+For sensitive data, use environment variables without this prefix.

 ### MongoDB Configuration

 For production, it's recommended to use a cloud MongoDB service like MongoDB Atlas rather than a local database.
 Update the `MONGODB_URI` environment variable with your cloud database connection string.